-The Champion Fund
+The Cellucci Fund

-The Champion Fund aims to help Dr. Brown and his colleagues pursue ALS research leads and breakthroughs right now that might otherwise take years to attract funding from traditional sources.
+The Cellucci Fund aims to help Dr. Brown and his colleagues pursue ALS research leads and breakthroughs right now that might otherwise take years to attract funding from traditional sources.
 As a result, this Fund will make researchers at UMMS better prepared to “seize the moment” when highly promising ALS discoveries are made.

-UMMS and Dr. Brown were joined in this effort by former Governor of Massachusetts and Ambassador to Canada, A. Paul Cellucci.
-Governor Cellucci announced in January 2011 that he had been diagnosed with ALS and was being treated at UMMS by Dr. Brown.
+In 2011, UMMS and Dr. Brown were joined in this effort by former Governor of Massachusetts and Ambassador to Canada, A. Paul Cellucci.
+Governor Cellucci announced that January that he had been diagnosed with ALS and was being treated at UMMS by Dr. Brown.
 News of Cellucci’s diagnosis sparked an outpouring of support from friends and colleagues across the Commonwealth and the country, including fellow former governors and other elected officials.
 Governor Cellucci chose to use his story as a catalyst to support ALS research at Massachusetts’ public Medical School through the establishment of the UMass ALS Champion Fund, now the Cellucci Fund.

-“I am proud to continue my career in public service by leading the UMass ALS Champion Fund,” Cellucci said in 2011.
+“I am proud to continue my career in public service by leading the UMass ALS Champion Fund,” Cellucci said in at the time.
 “A champion helps to deliver great victories, and Dr. Brown is a true champion of ALS research.
 But, victories are a team effort.
 Dr. Brown and his colleagues at UMass Medical School need our support.”
 Cellucci died from complications of the disease on June 8, 2013.
 He was 65.
 In 2014, the fund was renamed the UMass ALS Cellucci Fund to honor his commitment to this cause.

-The Champion Fund aims to extend and supplement the already great fundraising initiatives benefiting UMMS.
+The Cellucci Fund aims to extend and supplement the already great fundraising initiatives benefiting UMMS.
 Dr. Brown and team has been fortunate to receive support from a diversity of groups, including the Massachusetts-based Angel Fund and national partner CVS Pharmacy, both of which have been raising money for UMMS and acting as champions in the fight against ALS for more than 10 years.
-The Champion Fund will complement and extend those funding sources to augment the overall effort..
+The Cellucci Fund will complement and extend those funding sources to augment the overall effort..